 “I find the vast majority of a retiree’s assets are in retirement accounts and home ownership,” said Doug Collins, financial planning director for Fortis Lux Financial in New York City.
 “Both retirement accounts and homes can be difficult to turn into liquid cash.
 A house that is left to multiple siblings can be difficult to handle for financial and emotional reasons — you cannot sell or retain your childhood bedroom without selling or retaining the whole house.
 A retirement account will be counted as taxable income to the beneficiary and must be taken out within the first ten years by any non-spousal beneficiary, which could impact taxes for your beneficiaries for a decade.”

 Collins pointed out that a life insurance policy death benefit can solve many of these problems, such as providing instant liquidity to one or more children, without having to quickly sell a family home or paying the tax that would be owed on an inherited retirement account.

 Also, life insurance proceeds are generally not subject to income taxes.
 (Related: Tax advantages of life insurance)

 There may be taxes due on an inheritance, depending on the size of the estate.
 How much and at what rate has been somewhat of a moving target over time.

-For instance, in 2021, up to $11.7 million of an inheritance is exempt from federal taxes and amounts over that level get taxed at a rate of 40 percent.
-But in 2017, the exemption was only about half that, at $5.49 million.
+For instance, in 2023, up to $12.92 million of an inheritance is exempt from federal taxes and amounts over that level get taxed at a rate of up to 40 percent.
+But in 2017, the exemption was roughly less than half that, at $5.49 million.
 Twenty years before that, in 1997, the exemption stood at $600,000 and the inheritance tax rate was 55 percent.